 Whitlam Institute Board

-The Whitlam Institute is established as a separate entity within the University of Western Sydney.
+The Whitlam Institute is established as a separate entity within the University of Western Sydney (now known as Western Sydney University).
 Responsibility for the Whitlam Institute Trust resides with the Board of Directors.
 The Board is politically bi-partisan and includes leaders in academia, business and government organisations.

 Chair, the Hon.
 John Faulkner was a Labor Senator for New South Wales from 1989 to 2015.
 Following his election to the Senate in 1989, Senator Faulkner held a number of ministries, serving as Minister for Veterans' Affairs, Minister for Defence Science and Personnel, Minister for the Environment, Sport and Territories, Cabinet Secretary, Special Minister of State and Minister for Defence.
 He served as Leader of the Opposition in the Senate from 1996 to 2004.

 He has also held a range of senior positions within the Australian Labor Party, including National President of the party, twenty years as a member of its National Executive and nine years as Assistant General Secretary of the New South Wales Branch.

 John Faulkner is well versed in, and passionate about the history of the Australian Labor Party.
 Prior to his political career, John Faulkner worked as a teacher of children with severe disabilities.

 Patricia Amphlett OAM is the Federal President of the Media, Entertainment and Arts Alliance, a position she has held since 2002.